Postoronnik/keycloak-resource-service/README.md

 It allows to configure Spring Security configuration defined in any `WebSecurityConfigurer` class.<p>

 ### Step 3.
 Configure role based access
-In newest versions of Spring Security you need to define `@Beans` with needed configurations.<p>
+In Spring Security versions 3.0.0 and above you need to define `@Beans` with needed configurations.<p>
 For role based configuration you need to define `SecurityFilterChain` bean. <p>
 For role based configuration you also need converter for Keycloak roles. <p>
 Here is code for converter class: